 Cons: Can appear overly formal.
 It may not fit modern or minimalist designs.

-Ideal Websites: Perfect for news portals, educational content and corporate sites where you need clarity and a formal tone.
-You will find it helpful, especially on devices with varying screen resolutions.
+Ideal websites: It’s a perfect pick for news portals, educational content, and corporate sites where you’ve got to have clarity and a formal tone.
+You’ll find it helpful, especially on devices that have got varying screen resolutions.

 Font 7: Source Sans Pro

-Source Sans Pro, an open-source sans-serif font, is an easy-to-read font.
-Its range of weights ensures readability at all sizes.
-This font provides clear headers and readable body text.
-Its design draws inspiration from twentieth-century American gothic styles.
-The font's slender, open letters offer a clean, friendly look.
+Source Sans Pro—and it’s an open-source sans-serif font—is an easy-to-read font, and its range of weights is something that makes sure that readability at all sizes is a reality.
+This font provides clear headers and readable body text, and its design draws inspiration from twentieth-century American gothic styles.
+A great touch is how the font's slender, open letters offer a clean, friendly look.

 It performs well across browsers and devices.
-Source Sans Pro supports multiple languages and alphabets, including Western, European, Vietnamese, Pinyin and Navajo.
+Source Sans Pro supports multiple languages and alphabets—and these include Western, European, Vietnamese, Pinyin, and Navajo.

 Pros: High readability in UIs, versatile across various weights.